morpho-org/morpho-optimizers/README.md

 ## What are Morpho Optimizers?

-Morpho optimizers improve the capital efficiency of positions on existing lending pools by seamlessly matching users peer-to-peer.
+Morpho Optimizers improve the capital efficiency of positions on existing lending pools by seamlessly matching users peer-to-peer.

 - Morpho's rates stay between the supply rate and the borrow rate of the pool, reducing the interest paid by the borrowers while increasing the interest earned by the suppliers.
 It means that you are getting boosted peer-to-peer rates or, in the worst-case scenario, the APY of the pool.
 - Morpho also preserves the same experience, the same liquidity, and the same parameters (collateral factors, oracles, …) as the underlying pool.

-TL;DR: Instead of borrowing or lending on your favorite pool like Compound or Aave, you would be better off using Morpho-Compound or Morpho-Aave Optimizer.
+TL;DR: Instead of borrowing or lending on your favorite pool like Compound or Aave, you would be better off using Morpho Optimizers.

 ---

 ## Contracts overview

-The Morpho Optimizer protocol is designed at its core with a set of contracts delegating calls to implementation contracts (to overcome the contract size limit).
+Morpho Optimizers are designed at their core with a set of contracts delegating calls to implementation contracts (to overcome the contract size limit).

-Here is a brief overview of the Morpho Optimizers protocol's contracts interactions:
+Here is a brief overview of the Morpho Optimizers' contracts interactions:

 ![image](https://user-images.githubusercontent.com/3147812/187162991-d9e94841-0f23-4f25-86d4-a495917b70e7.png)

 The main user's entry points are exposed in the `Morpho` contract.
 It inherits from `MorphoGovernance`, which contains all the admin functions of the DAO, `MorphoUtils`, and `MorphoStorage`, where the protocol's storage is located.
 This contract delegates call to other contracts that have the same storage layout:

 - `PositionsManager`: logic of basic supply, borrow, withdraw, repay, and liquidate functions.
-Morpho-AaveV2 Optimizer is separated into two contracts, `EntryPositionsManager` and `ExitPositionsManager`.
+The Morpho-AaveV2 Optimizer is separated into two contracts, `EntryPositionsManager` and `ExitPositionsManager`.
 These contracts inherit from `MatchingEngine`, which contains the matching engine's internal functions.
 - `InterestRatesManager`: logic of indexes computation.

 It also interacts with `RewardsManager`, which manages the underlying pool's rewards, if any.